diya-agrawal1/SignSense-AI/architecture.md

 Confidence : 97%
 ```

 The model executes locally using TensorFlow.js.
+See `TechnicalReport.md` for the model's exact architecture, size, and measured latency.

 ---